EntireTwix/CCash/README.md

 * locality is required for transaction
 * theft is possible, ownership is possession based

-CCash solves these issues and adds a level of abstraction, the main idealogical guideline of CCash is to have fast core operations that other services build on top of this abstraction
+CCash solves these issues and adds a level of abstraction, the main philosophy of CCash is to have fast core operations that other services build on

 #### Build